Dr Harriet Dismore

 Educational transition and progression

 I have undertaken a number of research projects into the transition between primary and secondary school, further education to higher education and higher education to work.
-This has included exploring the so-called vocational-academic divide and the impact of the credential landscape on learners in the UK.
+This has included exploring vocational-academic routes and the impact of the credential landscape on learners in the UK.

 Although a broad topic, research into lifelong learning remains relatively limited.
 In particular I am interested in longitudinal studies to explore the lived experiences of learners.